 The WIPP site boundary distinguishes the perimeter of the 16 section (or 10,240 acres) WLWA.
-This tract includes properties outlying the PPA, the EUA, and the Off Limits Area.
+This tract includes properties outlying the PPA, the EUA, and the Off-Limits Area.
 This sector is designated at points of ingress and egress, as a Multiple Land Use Area, and is managed accordingly.
-Certain restrictions however do apply, as posted at area access points and discussed in Chapter 6 of this document.
+Certain restrictions do apply, however, as posted at area access points and discussed in Chapter 6 of this document.

 In May 2016, increased safety notifications for persons within the WLWA were implemented.
-As a result, signs were posted at the 20 land vehicle entry points to the WLWA, which read as follows:
+As a result, signs were posted at the 20 land vehicle entry points to the WLWA, which state as follows:

-"Recreational land users and persons conducting work within this area MUST check in/out with the WIPP Site at 575-234-7585," followed by the corollary notification in Spanish, "Personas que usarán esta área para recreación o para trabajar, DEBEN registrarse a la hora de entrar y salir de le área llamando a WIPP a 575-234-7585."
+"Recreational land users and persons conducting work within this area MUST check in/out with the WIPP Site at 575-234-7585."

+"Personas que usarán esta área para recreación o para trabajar, DEBEN registrarse a la hora de entrar y salir de le área llamando a WIPP a 575-234-7585."